 Q: What are your cleaning protocols?

 A: At the museum, cleanliness is a priority.
 We will be cleaning the museum between timed ticket entry and sanitized individual art supplies will be handed out.
 Plus, we’ve added several additional hand sanitizing stations.
 Also, please note, staff rotates in clean toys and materials daily, and both staff and volunteers tidy up activities and wipe down common spaces and toys several times a day.
 A professional cleaning crew comes out daily for thorough cleanings – including sanitizing bathrooms and drinking fountains.
-Additionally, we are posting more details about sanitation protocols on our website FAQs in the days ahead.
+Read more our website FAQs.

 A: We have markers on the floor to help with social distancing, as well as signs to alert families that only one group can be in a space at one time.
-Additionally, starting Thursday, Nov.
-12 – to continue to reduce infection and to provide added peace of mind to our visitors – the museum will begin touchless temperature screening before admitting visitors to the galleries.
+Additionally – to provide added peace of mind to our visitors – touchless temperature screening are done before admitting visitors to the galleries.
 If a patron has a temperature of 100.4 F or greater, they will not be allowed entry to the galleries.
 In that instance, a full refund will be provided to the visitor and anyone in his party who chooses not to enter.

 Q: Are some spaces closed?